RuochaoYan/a-string-class/README.md

 ### Part 2. -- Update the given class interface

 Now that you have updated your header file (.hpp), take a look at the SFString.cpp file.
 You'll notice that is almost completely empty, as shown below.
-You need to implement the SFString class functionality in your .cpp file.
+You need to implement all of the SFString class functionality in your .cpp file.

 ```
 //